cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 **PyTorch Distributed Training:**

-When you start distributed training, PyTorch initializes a process group.
-It uses a backend (like NCCL or Gloo) for communication between nodes.
+When you start a distributed training workload, PyTorch initializes a process group.
+It uses a backend like [NCCL](https://developer.nvidia.com/nccl) or [Gloo](https://github.com/pytorch/gloo) for communication between nodes.
 Each node gets a rank and knows about other nodes through the process group

 **pytorch-srv6-plugin's Workflow:**